VOLTAIC DAILY IMPROVEMENT

 WATCH THE ANNOUNCEMENT VIDEO!

 Start by playing the Voltaic benchmarks (make sure to select Season 5) first and see where you place.
 If you are new to Aim Training then we highly recommend starting at Novice and working your way up.
 This will help you develop good habits from the get go.
 Once you’ve played the benchmarks you can play the routine that matches your skill level.
-For instance if you place Bronze, play the routine that suits you according to the Rank Distribution.
-After benchmarking once, there is no need for you to continue benchmarking yourself on a weekly basis as the benchmark scenarios are already included in the routines themselves!
+For instance if you place Bronze , play the routine that suits you according to the Rank Distribution.
+After benchmarking once, there is no need for you to continue benchmarking yourself on a weekly basis as the benchmark scenarios are already included in the routines themselves!^2

-Basically, each playlist is a combination of what I think are the best scenarios to train to get better overall aim, with extra practice on top to be able to beat the specific benchmark scenarios of this Voltaic season.
-This way you can rest assured knowing that you are not only getting better at the benchmark scenarios, but you are also developing your mouse control beyond them.
+Basically, each playlist is a combination of what I think are the best scenarios to train to get better overall aim, with extra practice on top to be able to beat the specific benchmark scenarios of this

 With the introduction of the 3 new subcategories (Linear Clicking, Control Tracking and Stability Switching) this version of VDIM is slightly different than previous ones: instead of featuring one subcategory per day it mixes the 6 “classic” subcategories with the new ones, hence every day being called simply [Broad Category Name] + [I or II].
 This means that, for the Clicking benchmarks for example, Clicking I includes both Static Clicking benchmarks as well as one of the Linear Clicking benchmarks (in this case VT Floating Heads) and Clicking II includes both Dynamic Clicking benchmarks and the remaining Linear Clicking benchmark (VT Frogtagon), the same applies to the other 2 categories.